-Using the absolutely fantastic software Fluid, you can run any web application (Gmail, Facebook, Remember The Milk, Google Reader, Google Analytics – the list is endless) on its own – as its own application.
+Using the absolutely fantastic app Fluid, you can run any web application (Gmail, Facebook, Twitter – the list is endless) on its own, as its own application.
 The benefits of working this way are numerous – if one app crashes, it won’t bring them all down (ie. a regular browser).
 You can create shortcuts to the specific app/site in your Dock or Applications folder (or both).
 This brief tutorial, which could also be called “an introduction to Fluid” – will give you the rundown on using it, configuring and using its plugins and more.

 - To get started, download and install Fluid.
 The installation is as simple as unzipping the file and dragging it to your Applications.
 Launch Fluid from there.

 - From here you’ll be prompted to create your first Fluid app – which is almost painfully easy.
 Enter the URL of the site you want to create an app for.
 In this example I’ll use Gmail.
 So the address is https://mail.google.com/mail/

 The Name I’ve used is Gmail – but you can of course name it anything you want – Email, Mail, Google Mail etc. The Location refers to where you want the app to be created.
 The default, Applications is perfect.

 - You can use the websites favicon as the Icon for your app, but before you do that, you may want to check out some of the fantastic work shared at http://www.flickr.com/groups/fluid_icons/pool/.
 In that Flickr pool you’ll find dozens of quality png files to use as icons.
 So I grabbed a Gmail icon from that pool, and that’s what I’ve opted to use.
 To change the default click the Icon pull-down menu and select Other….
 Then navigate to the image you want to use and select it.